 Sometimes over-the-counter supplements are used to prevent deficiency.
 Vitamin supplements should only be taken under advice of a doctor.
 If you are pregnant or over the age of 50, you are more likely to need supplements.

 Also, supplementation is only a last resort if you cannot obtain B vitamins through diet, or if you have certain health conditions that warrant their use.
-While the risk of overdose is low because B vitamins are water-soluble, supplements may still cause side effects or interact with medications you take.
+The risk of overdose is lower than other nutrients because B vitamins are water-soluble.
+However, supplements may still cause side effects or long-term health effects or interact with medications you take.

 If you suspect you might be vitamin B-deficient, contact your doctor.
 They might order a physical exam as well as blood testing.